keboola/app-project-backup/README.md

 [![Build Status](https://travis-ci.org/keboola/app-project-backup.svg?branch=master)](https://travis-ci.org/keboola/app-project-backup)

+> You can use [Project Migrate](https://github.com/keboola/app-project-migrate) application which orchestrates whole process of KBC project migration from one KBC stack to another.

 Application for creating temporary backup of KBC project.
 Backup is stored in AWS S3 and will be automaticaly deleted due configured Lifecycle Policy ([aws-cf-template.json](./aws-cf-template.json#L17)).